When COWs Fly: AT&T Sending LTE Signals from Drones

 Compared to a traditional COW, in certain circumstances, a Flying COW can be easier to deploy due to its small size.
 We expect it to provide coverage to a larger footprint because it can potentially fly at altitudes over 300 feet— about 500% higher than a traditional COW mast.

-Once operational, the Flying COW could eventually provide coverage to an area up to 40 square miles—about the size of a 100 football fields.
+Once operational, a Flying COW may ultimately provide coverage to an area up to 40 square miles.
 We may also deploy multiple Flying COWs to expand the coverage footprint.

 We see the Flying COW playing an important role within our Network Disaster Recovery (NDR) team.
 We can transport, deploy, and move it quickly to accommodate rapidly changing conditions during an emergency.
 For example, at the direction of first responders, it could follow firefighters battling a quickly moving wildfire line—keeping them connected while they fight blazes.
 The Flying COW is tough.
 It can fly and provide coverage in bad weather—from high winds to heavy smoke.